 The 1977 horror classic is still utterly unique in its terror.

 “You wouldn’t believe me if I told it to you.
 It all seems so … absurd!
-So fantastic!”
-Pat Hingle (Eva Axén) insists in the opening minutes of Suspiria, shortly before her own murder at the hand of those same “fantastic” forces.
+So fantastic!” insists runaway ballet student Pat Hingle (Eva Axén) in the opening minutes of Suspiria, shortly before her own murder at the hand of those same “fantastic” forces.
 The line reads almost like a sly encapsulation of the film itself.
-With its funhouse architecture and hyper-stylized Technicolor gore, Dario Argento’s 1977 Giallo horror classic is remarkable in its sheer disdain for realism.
-41 years later, it’s still capable of conjuring up terror in a manner that eludes even the most viscerally convincing slashers.
+With its funhouse architecture and hyper-stylized Technicolor gore, Dario Argento’s 1977 giallo-influenced horror classic is remarkable in its sheer disdain for realism.
+41 years later, it’s still capable of conjuring up terror in a way that eludes even the most viscerally convincing slashers.
 What is it, then, that still makes Suspiria terrifying?

 Most analyses of Suspiria have focused on its surreal art direction.
 To be sure, the film’s usage of lurid color and dizzying Escheresque interiors (the ballet school itself is even located on a street named “Escherstrasse”) have made its visuals unforgettable, but to call it a mere exercise in style also misses the point.
 The craft of Suspiria’s beauty is overwhelming, almost to the point of disorientation.
 Blood and red wine alike are rendered as bright and gummy as Crayola paint.
 The film’s death setpieces are staged with a meticulously detached sense of theatricality – during the infamous first double-murder sequence, as Pat’s friend Sonia desperately pounds against a locked door upon hearing the other girl’s screams, she appears helplessly small against the towering hot-pink backdrop of her apartment building.
 When the girls die, their faces still appear pristine – almost doll-like – despite the superficial smears of gore.
 The visual language of Suspiria is utterly unnatural and all the more nightmarish for it.

 The film’s heroine, Suzy Bannion (Jessica Harper), is an American student freshly arrived at the prestigious German Tanz Dance Academy who becomes increasingly entangled in its mysteries amidst a string of gruesome murders.
 It’s a fairly orthodox narrative, yet Suzy’s character also belies many of the conventional markers of final girldom.
 While her foreign status marks her as an outsider, she does not appear to be any more serious or physically resilient than any of her classmates.
-She engages in a casual flirtation with Mark (Miguel Bosé), an attractive male dancer, though the relationship admittedly goes nowhere.
+She engages in a casual flirtation with Mark (Miguel Bosé), an attractive male dancer, but the relationship goes nowhere and never becomes narratively significant.
 Moreover, Suzy is hardly immune to the strange forces that dominate the school – she quickly falls ill after a strange encounter with a custodian, and her most strenuous physical encounter is with a bat that she manages to kill only after trapping it under a towel.

 However, Suzy, as her menacing teacher Miss Tanner (Alida Valli) observes, is crucially “strong-willed.”
 She is relentlessly curious and devoted to unearthing the school’s secrets, even if she doesn’t quite seem to know how to defeat the evil at its heart; both she and the film are more concerned with the act of uncovering it.
 As in a conspiracy thriller, the murder victims in Suspiria are those who “know too much:” Pat threatens to blow the lid on the sinister goings-on at Tanz to Sonia; the blind pianist Daniel (Flavio Bucci) warns that “[he’s] blind, not deaf,” insinuating he’s heard something unnatural; and Suzy’s suspicious friend Sara (Stefania Casini) gets caught while trying to investigate where the teachers go at night.

 Daniel’s murder is perhaps the eeriest.
-It takes place in an inhumanly vast square, flanked by neoclassical facades that seem reminiscent of fascist architecture.
-And yet, apart from his dog’s sudden barking, there are no other diegetic clues that something is amiss – the camera quickly zooms into a looming stone bird perched atop one of the pediments, before zooming down towards Daniel with the sound of flapping wings, but nothing seems to happen.
-The only concrete “confirmation” of an evil presence comes when the dog suddenly jumps on its owner and begins to rip their throat out.
+It takes place in an inhumanly vast square, flanked by neoclassical façades that seem almost reminiscent of fascist architecture in their sheer severity and scale.
+Yet apart from his dog’s sudden barking, there are no other diegetic clues that something is amiss – the camera quickly zooms into a looming stone bird perched atop one of the pediments before zooming down towards Daniel with the sound of flapping wings, but nothing seems to happen.
+The only concrete confirmation of an evil presence comes when the dog suddenly jumps on its owner and begins to rip his throat out.

 Despite their seeming omnipotence, the witches in Suspiria seem to be relegated to ordinary murder methods – their agents can possess a victim’s dog, or otherwise use brutally human avenues of violence like stabbing, but they cannot cast spells to make someone drop dead.
 Helena Markos (Lela Svasta), the film’s archvillain witch, is at first only visible through a silhouette behind a curtain.
 It’s only at the very end, during Suzy’s final confrontation with her, that it’s revealed that witches can also reanimate the dead to do their bidding (though the zombified Sara still has to be armed with a knife).
 Even then, Helena herself is a glimmering outline, only materializing into her most tangible, grotesque form – and thus becoming capable of being killed – when Suzy recognizes her presence.